Master of Science in Counseling – Clinical Mental Health Counseling

 The program’s content includes the following areas: professional orientation and ethical practice; social and cultural diversity; human growth and development; career development; helping relationships; group work; assessment; and research/program evaluation.
 Students will be instructed via didactic experiences, small group experiences and applied learning at clinical mental health sites.

-The practice of counseling at the master’s level is regulated through licensure that is monitored by the Maryland Department of Mental Health and Hygiene (MDHMH).
+At the master’s level, the practice of counseling is monitored by the program consistent with Maryland Department of Mental Health and Hygiene (MDHMH) and CACREP requirements.
 Areas of practice include nonprofit, educational and health care organizations, and private practice.
 Licensed counselors with additional training and experience may also provide clinical supervision, mental health consultation, agency administration and training.
 The Clinical Mental Health Counseling program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 View an online information session to learn more about the program.
 The session can be accessed here.